 Hiking sandals (wearing the Chaco Bodhi)

-Sandals with toe loops—like the Chaco Bodhi—are tough to pair with socks | Credit: Jason Hummel
+Sandals with toe loops like the (discontinued) Chaco Bodhi are tough to pair with socks | Credit: Jason Hummel

-On the flip side, simple slip-on designs like Birkenstock’s Arizona Essentials EVA (not included here) are very easy to wear even with thick, heavyweight socks.
+On the flip side, simple slip-on designs like Birkenstock’s Arizona Essentials EVA (not included here) are easy to wear even with thick, heavyweight socks.
 Strap-equipped models without a toe loop, like Birkenstock’s Milano, Chaco’s Z/Cloud, Xero’s Z-Trail EV, and Teva’s Original Universal can also accommodate socks, but you might need to loosen the straps to get a good fit.
 This likely won’t be a major consideration for many, but if you’re prone to cold feet or know you’ll want to wear socks on occasion, it’s a good idea to think about compatibility before making a purchase.

 Hiking sandals (wearing with socks)